Selecting the Right Foam Material for Effective Sealing Applications

 • Closed-cell structure provides good air and water sealing

-• Excellent resistance to weathering, UV, and aging
+• Good resistance to weathering, ozone, and UV exposure

 Common sealing applications: